marcelstuder/findreferences/problem.md

 ## Problem description

 We are trying to find all references to public properties of automatically generated entities.
 Those entities are mapped using Fluent NHibernate and some of the properties are being used in repositories.
-In order to remove properties that are only mapped but nowhere used we would like to use roslyn to find out entities with properties having a reference count < 2 (which is not mapped properties or properties mapped using nhibernate not used anywhere in the solution).
+In order to remove properties that are only mapped but nowhere used we would like to use roslyn to find out entities with properties having a reference count < 2 (i.e. not mapped properties or properties mapped using nhibernate but not used anywhere else in the solution).

 The FindAllReferences console application demonstrates our initial approach to finding references on the following class: